domdisanto/BST270-Project/README.md

 Final submission PDF can be accessed via GitHub at [Code/BST270_IndProject_DiSanto.pdf](/Code/BST270_IndProject_DiSanto.pdf) or downloaded directly by [clicking this link](https://github.com/domdisanto/BST270-Project/raw/main/Code/BST270_IndProject_DiSanto.pdf).

 Note for the code to execute properly (and re-create the initial results notebook), both the Data and Images folder must be downloaded (with further detail provided in the Code & Results section of this ReadMe).

+Necessary Steps for Reproduction (see *Code & Results* section for more details)
+1) Data & Images folders downloaded
+2) RStudio & R installed
+3) RTools installed
+4) Quarto installed or notebook re-saved as RMD file

 # Articles & Background